 - a.
 The surveyor can attend the classed ships at all reasonable times. - b.
 The surveyor may suspend surveys when the necessary preparations required in the rules have not been made or any appropriate attendant is not present. - c.
-The surveyor may, if deemed necessary by the condition of a classed ship, request additional surveys of a part though such part may not fall under the survey items. - d.
+The surveyor may, if deemed necessary by the condition of a classed ship, request additional surveys of a part though such part may not fall under the survey items.

+Approved by: CEO Revised by: MQA Date of revision: JUN/02/2023 Page 25 of 65 d.
 The surveyor will notify the survey applicant of his recommendations for repairs or renewals when the hull, machinery or other equipment's are in conflict with the requirements of the Rules, damaged, orworn out.
 Upon this notification the applicant is to carry out the repairs to the satisfaction of the Surveyor.